yutanagano/vigenere_cipher/README.md

 a cipher key as a command line option (using -k) and output an accordingly encrypted version of each line of text it sees in the standard input stream.

+> Note: `vcipher` will only read up to 100 characters per line in the standard
+> input.

 By default, it will run in encryption mode, but by specifying decryption mode (using option -d) it can decrypt messages symmetrically using the same key as well.